About Katie

 Clinical Research Coordinator

-Justin completed his BSc (Hons) and Master of Human Kinetics degrees at Laurentian University in his hometown of Sudbury, Ontario.
+Justin is Clinical Research Coordinator for the Partnering for Pain program.
+He holds Bachelor of Science (Honours) in Kinesiology, cum laude, and Master of Human Kinetics degrees from Laurentian University.
 His master’s thesis was in the area of sport psychology, focusing on talent development and career transitions in the context of elite professional boxing.
-Prior to joining the Partnering for Pain Lab, Justin coordinated clinical research in bone and joint health at the University of Calgary.
+Prior to joining the Partnering for Pain team, Justin coordinated clinical trial research at the McCaig Institute for Bone and Joint Health, University of Calgary, where he developed an interest in the study and measurement of pain.
 Justin is passionate about research with the potential to improve standard of care and make a positive impact in the lives of patients and families.
-In his spare time, Justin trains and competes as a boxer, and volunteers helping osteoarthritis patients manage pain and restore function through exercise.
+Outside of the office, Justin keeps busy training and competing as a boxer.

 Jenna Jessa, BSc